Siixes/villain-site/_posts/2020-08-20-your-detections-arent-working.markdown

 >    * You reset the machine and start over
 >

-To do this in a way that is continuous and scales it will require you to have a corpus of "attacks" you can run on your test boxes.
+To do this in a way that is continuous and scales it will require you to have a corpus of "attacks" you can run in a controlled environment in your network.
 There are products out there that offer suites of threat emulation that could be built into a pipeline like this.
 But even if you can't get your hands on something like that, you could still run most of these manually.

 The beauty of doing these things continuously and building a pipeline for this is you could get immediate feedback and notice changes over time.
 For example, did IT make a change to group policy last week that took an attack that didn't used to work in your environment, and now it will work?
 Having a system like this will be able to give you that feedback.